-Before I cover the areas of potential executor liability, we should spend some time reviewing the role of executor.
+Before I cover the areas of potential executor liability, we should spend some time reviewing the role of an executor.
 The testator - the person who signed the will - appoints an executor.
-He or she may appoint just one or several.
-The law doesn't dictate how many must be named.
-The choice is personal.
-Testators usually appoint executors based on family dynamics, who is most suited, or who is most convenient.
+They may appoint just one or several.
+The law doesn't dictate how many must be named – the choice is personal.
+Testators usually appoint executors based on family dynamics, who is most suited or most convenient.

 Once the testator dies, the executor(s) gains the power to deal with the estate.
-If probate is needed, the executor applies to court for letters of probate (for more information about probate and the need for probate, please view our videos here.
+If probate is needed, the executor applies to the court for probate letters (for more information about probate and the need for probate, please view our videos here.)

 The deceased assets essentially fall into the control of the executor as though he or she owned them.
 The trustee can access the funds, value and sell property.
-However - and this is an important however - the executor holds those assets on behalf of beneficiaries.
-In law, this creates a relation of trust.
-The executor holds the assets in trust for the beneficiaries and must always keep the best interest of the beneficiaries in mind when dealing with the assets.
+However - and this is an important, however - the executor holds those assets on behalf of beneficiaries.
+In law, this creates a relationship of trust.
+The executor holds the assets in trust for the beneficiaries and must always keep the beneficiaries' best interest when dealing with the assets.
 We call this a fiduciary duty.
 Courts take this duty very seriously.

-So the first, most important executor liability is the responsibility they have towards the beneficiaries.
-If executors treat the assets as though they own them, they could be liable to the beneficiaries if the treatment of those assets were not in the beneficiaries best interest.
+So the first, most crucial executor liability is the responsibility they have towards the beneficiaries.
+If executors treat the assets as though they own them, they could be liable to the beneficiaries if the treatment of those assets were not in the beneficiaries' best interest.
 So, for example, if the executor bought a new car with the money from the estate, the executor would be liable to the beneficiaries.
-This, of course makes sense.
-It's not the executor's money to spend as he or she pleases.
-So, if an executor fails to distribute the funds as directed, a court will find her liable.
-While this falls into the category of "common sense”, it bears mentioning.
-You would be surprised at the number of court cases where the executor has not acted in the best interests of the beneficiaries….
+It's not the executor's money to spend as they please.
+So, if an executor fails to distribute the funds as directed, a court will find them liable.
+While this falls into the category of "common sense," it bears mentioning.
+You would be surprised at the number of court cases where the executor has not acted in the beneficiaries' best interests.

 As a starting point, an executor is not personally responsible for the debts of the deceased.
-However, if the executor fails to perform certain duties, they can become personally liable.
-In order to maintain the freedom from personal liability, an executor must publish a notice to creditors.
-Each province enacts it’s own rules, but in Manitoba, an executor must publish a notice in two publications.
+However, if the executor fails to perform specific duties, they can become personally liable.
+To maintain the freedom from personal liability, an executor must publish a notice to creditors.
+Each province enacts its own rules, but in Manitoba, an executor must publish a notice in two publications.